Top 5 Christmas chemical experiments

 - A glass or another empty container;

-- A pot with hot water (a heated bath).
+- A pot of hot water (a heated bath).

-- Pour 70 g of ammonium chloride into a glass (you may take a 500 mL glass);
+- Pour 70 g of ammonium chloride into a glass;

-- Top the glass with water up to a 500 mL mark and mix the contents (the salt won’t dissolve completely, and it’s normal);
+- Fill the glass with water up to the 500 mL mark and stir the contents (the salt won’t dissolve completely);

-- Place the glass into a pot with hot water (by the way, in this case it can be called a heated bath) and water until the salt dissolves completely;
+- Place the glass in the pot of hot water (chemists would refer to this as a heated bath) and water until the salt dissolves completely;

-- Quickly pour the hot solution into a bottle and close the cap.
+- Quickly pour the hot solution into a bottle and cap it.
 Once the solution starts to cool down, you’ll see a beautiful snowfall — salt crystals will precipitate out and fall down in the bottle, just like little snowflakes.

-How does this snowfall in the bottle work?
+How does this snowfall in a bottle work?

-How much substance can be dissolved in one glass of water?
-It really depends on the properties of this substance and the temperature of water we are dissolving it in.
-Here, we want to dissolve more ammonium chloride than it is possible at a room temperature, therefore, we have to heat the solution.
-And it dissolves completely, in a matter of minutes!
-Yet, as soon as the solution starts cooling down, all the excessive ammonium chloride has to precipitate out — it falls to the bottom in form of nice tiny crystals.
-And it looks like a real snowfall!
+How much of a substance can dissolve in a glass of water?
+It really depends on the properties of the substance and the temperature of the water.
+Here, we want to dissolve more ammonium chloride than is possible at room temperature; therefore, we have to heat the solution.
+And the solute dissolves completely in a matter of minutes!
+But as soon as the solution starts to cool, all the excess ammonium chloride has to precipitate out — and it falls to the bottom in the form of delicate crystals.
+It looks like a real snowstorm!

-Chemistry can make you a real magician!
-For instance, you can create sparkling Christmas tree ornaments that will look no cheaper than the ones from a store!
+Chemistry can help you work magic!
+For instance, you can make sparkling Christmas ornaments that will look just as good as what you can buy in a store!